ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 ##### ORACLE_SKIP_ERROR

 It is possible to specify whether or not to reflect the record when oraAdapter does not succeed even after retrying the record with ORACLE_ERROR_RETRY_INTERVAL cycles as many times as ORACLE_ERROR_RETRY_COUNT since the error occurred.

+However, in the case of an error during LOB-related XLog processing, the adapter terminates without giving up the record, regardless of the property value.

 -   Default Value: 1
 -   Range: 0, 1